welvet/SillyTavern-MessageSummarize/README.md

 - ~~Added the ability to choose whether to nest the messages in the summarization prompt or not~~
 - ~~Added the ability to toggle automatic summarization on message edit and swipe/regenerate~~
 - ~~Added summarization delay option~~
-- Fix issue that is sometimes inadvertently changing the completion config max tokens for some reason.
+- Fix issue that is sometimes inadvertently changing the completion config max tokens when reloading for some reason???
 - ~~Fix issue causing the popout to bug out when pressing escape.~~
 - ~~Ability to edit summaries.~~
 - ~~Figure out how to limit the number of regular chat messages injected into the prompt so they can be replaced by the summaries.~~